 Fine example of Jean Baptiste d'Anville's map covering a section of Chinese Tartary.

-The map provides a detailed depiction of the portion of Tartary including the provinces of Leao tong and Kirin Oula, as well as the country of Cartchin and other areas inhabited by the Mongous people.
+The map provides a detailed depiction of the portion of Tartary including regions occupied by the Yup, Ilan-Hala and ancient Mantcheou.

 One of the most notable features of d'Anville's map is its level of detail.
 The map includes a wealth of information about the geography of the region, including the locations of cities, rivers, and other geographical features.
 D'Anville also includes notes on the map that provide additional information about the region, such as the names of tribes and the locations of important roads and trading routes.